uvarc/rc-website/content/userinfo/hpc/allocations.md

 <div class="bd-callout bd-callout-warning">
 <div style="float:right;margin:2rem;"><i class="fas fa-user-clock fa-5x" aria-hidden="true"></i></div>
-<p>Time on Rivanna/Afton is allocated as <b>Service Units</b> (SUs).
+<p>Time on Rivanna/Afton is allocated in two primary forms.

+<b>Service Units</b> (SUs).
 One SU corresponds to one core-hour.
 Multiple SUs make up what is called an allocation (e.g., a new allocation = 1M SUs).

+<b>Dedicate Computing</b>.
+This service allows researchers to lease hardware managed by Research Computing (RC) as an alternative to purchasing their own equipment.
+It provides dedicated access to HPC resources with no wait times, ensuring consistent availability.

-Allocations are managed through <a href="https://groups.identity.virginia.edu" target="_new" style="font-weight:bold;">Grouper</a> (requires VPN connection) groups that should be created by Principal Investigators (PIs) before they submit an allocation request. </p>
+Access for both forms is managed through <a href="https://groups.identity.virginia.edu" target="_new" style="font-weight:bold;">Grouper</a> which requires VPN connection.
+PIs must create the necessary Grouper groups before submitting a service request. </p>

+{{% highlight %}}
+Note that If you need to set up a new group or modify a group that was created after November 28th, 2023, go to [Grouper](https://groups.identity.virginia.edu/).
+Legacy MyGroups groups created before November 28th, 2023, can be accessed through the "Legacy MyGroups" folder on  [Grouper](https://groups.identity.virginia.edu/).
+For new groups, specify "This group will be used for Rivanna/Afton access" in the description section of the Service Now request form to expedite group creation.
+You will need to add yourself as a member to the group in order for us to fulfill any allocation request related to this group.
+{{% /highlight %}}

 </div>

 # Eligibility and Account Creation